Dog Daycare & Boarding Requirements

 If a vet diagnoses your dog with Kennel Cough, we require them to stay home at least 10 days after the start of their prescribed medications AND until their symptoms have completely disappeared.

 Learn more about Kennel Cough symptoms and prevention by visiting the following resources by PetMD and Whole Dog Journal.

-While we love puppies, dogs under the age of 4 months are more susceptible to common contagious viruses and diseases such as kennel cough, distemper, parvovirus, leptospirosis, Giardia, hook worms, ring worm, etc. Their immune systems aren’t strong enough to fight off these viruses and can lead to very unpleasant symptoms, or worse.
-We want to make sure that all our dogs stay healthy at all times by maintaining this age requirement.
+While we love puppies, without all of their boosters, they are more susceptible to common contagious viruses and diseases such as kennel cough, distemper, parvovirus, leptospirosis, Giardia, hook worms, ring worm, etc. Their immune systems aren’t strong enough to fight off these viruses and can lead to very unpleasant symptoms, or worse.
+We want to make sure that all our dogs stay healthy at all times by maintaining this requirement.